oVirt/ovirt-site/source/release/3.5.1/index.html.md

 For those who already upgraded from 3.4 to 3.5 a new guide is now available in the [Migration of local DWH Reports to remote](Features/Migration of local DWH Reports to remote) feature page

+### Hosted Engine

+*hosted-engine --deploy* now uses the host's hostname as the address to use when adding it to the engine, rather than the IP address of the selected interface.
+This means that the hostname must be resolvable and accessible for HA migration to work, and will also show e.g. in *hosted-engine --vm-status*.

 ## Known issues

 *   NFS startup on EL7 / Fedora20: due to other bugs ( <https://bugzilla.redhat.com/1109962> or <https://bugzilla.redhat.com/1066959> ), NFS service is not always able to start at first attempt (it doesn't wait the kernel module to be ready); if it happens oVirt engine setup detects it and aborts with